anhtran192/Disaster-Response-Pipeline/README.md

 # Disaster-Response-Pipeline

 ### Instructions:
+This project is a component of the Udacity Data Scientist Nanodegree.
+Its objective is to construct a Natural Language Processing (NLP) model capable of categorizing messages dispatched during disaster situations.
+The model is trained on a dataset comprising authentic messages transmitted during past disaster occurrences.
+Subsequently, the model is deployed to classify incoming messages during similar events.

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database